chingachleung/ConversationalImplicatureClassification/README.md

 # Conversational Implicature Classification
 We train 3 models: synthetic model, naturally occurring model and transfer model using different types of data by fine-tuning BERT.
-Please refer to section [Data](#data)
+Please refer to section [Data](#data).

 # Model Architecture